SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

 Creating a BioProject
 ---------------------

-You will need to create a BioProject before new GenBank submissions or existing GenBank records can be organized under one.
+A BioProject will need to be created before new GenBank submissions or existing GenBank records can be organized under one.

 To create a BioProject, navigate to the new NCBI Submission Portal: https://submit.ncbi.nlm.nih.gov/.

-1. Click on "Log in" before you get started.
-Generally, it is easiest to sign in with your Google account, so that you do not have to create yet another username and password to forget.
+1. Click on "Log in".
+Generally, it is easiest to sign in with a Google or other third party account.

 .. figure:: /images/ncbi_submission_portal_sign_in.png
   :align: center